-Did you know that Library and Archives Canada has, without a doubt, the country’s largest archives on the First and Second World Wars?
+Did you know that Library and Archives Canada (LAC) has, without a doubt, the country’s largest archives on the First and Second World Wars?

 Canada and the First World War

 This web page illustrates, through our collections, the many roles that Canadian men and women played during the First World War, and the defining mark that the war left on our society.
-Consult Canada and the First World War.

 Canada and the Second World War

 This web page tells how to access military service files and features virtual exhibitions, Flickr albums and official histories of the Second World War.
-Consult Canada and the Second World War.

 War Diaries of the First World War

-From the start of the First World War, Canadian Expeditionary Force units were required to maintain a daily account of their “Actions in the Field”—commonly referred to as a War Diary.
-This database contains the digitized war diaries of Canadian Expeditionary Force infantry, artillery and cavalry units, brigade, division and corps commands, as well as support units such as railway and forestry troops.
+From the start of the First World War, Canadian Expeditionary Force units were required to maintain a daily account of their “Actions in the Field”—commonly referred to as a “War Diary.”
+This database contains the digitized war diaries of Canadian Expeditionary Force infantry, artillery and cavalry units, brigades, divisions, and corps commands, as well as of support units, such as railway and forestry troops.

 100 Stories: Canadians in the First World War

 This online memorial features the stories of 100 people who personally experienced the First World War.
-All of the stories are biographical in nature and compiled largely from original military records, photographs, census records and other historical materials held here at Library and Archives Canada.
+All of the stories are biographical in nature and compiled largely from original military records, photographs, census records and other historical materials held at Library and Archives Canada.